![[BOTTOM]](to-bottm.gif)

 - SECTION 4

-- If one or more valid, additional nominations are received by the Secretary, on or before
+b.
+If one or more valid additional nominations are received by the Secretary on or

-November 1st, he/she shall mail, on or before December 1st, to each non-probationary
+before November 1st, he/she shall mail, on or before December 1st,

-eligibility of the voter.
-When all of the outer envelopes have been checked, the inner
+January 1st.
+When all of the ballots have been counted, the persons receiving

 the highest number of votes for each position will be declared elected.